Construction Update

 There are several phases of work to be completed on this project.
 A major part of the project is to rehabilitate, clean, and paint the structural steel arch and framing that support the deck.
 In addition, a bridge abutment back wall, expansion joints, railings, and new sidewalks connecting all corners of the bridge to parking areas will be constructed.

-Traffic will be maintained via one lane of alternating traffic with lights through the project site.
+Traffic will be maintained via one lane of alternating traffic with traffic lights through the project site.
 This is required to give the contractor adequate space to complete the work underneath and on each side of the deck.
-This traffic phasing will be in place from mid-March through mid-September of any given construction season.
+This traffic phasing will be in place from April through November of any given construction season.

 Vermont Agency of Transportation has extended the construction timeframe from two full seasons to 3.5 seasons.
 One reason for this is that the construction and material supply industry is significantly different now than when developing the preliminary plans for the project.
 The delivery of material is now taking longer, and construction companies are working hard at maintaining their qualified staff.
-In addition, the project work will stop, and two lanes of traffic will be restored (including both sidewalks) on approximately September 20th of each year for the fall foliage tourism season.
-This early construction shutdown will reduce the construction time in any given year.
+Initially, a project goal was to end construction for any given season by September 20th to open the bridge to full two lanes of traffic and both sidewalks for the foliage season.
+Further study revealed this limitation did not allow adequate construction time to complete the required phases of this project.
+As a result, the alternating one-lane of traffic and one sidewalk will be allowed to remain in place from April through November of each construction season.

 The Vermont Agency of Transportation looks forward to a successful completion of this project!